hainayanda/Impose/README.md

 let myContext = Injector.shared.newScopedContext()
 ```

-then use it for any object you need so it will then inject scoped dependency using those context instead the global one:
+then use it for any object you need so it will then inject scoped dependency using that context instead of the global one:

 ```swift
 myObject.scoped(by: myContext)